At a glance

 Similarly, if the processing of the incorrect inference may have an impact on them, an individual may request the inclusion of additional information in their record countering the incorrect inference.
 This helps ensure that any decisions taken on the basis of the potentially incorrect inference are informed by any evidence that it may be wrong.

-The GDPR mentions statistical accuracy in the context of profiling and automated decision-making at Recital 71.
+The UK GDPR mentions statistical accuracy in the context of profiling and automated decision-making at Recital 71.
 This states organisations should put in place ‘appropriate mathematical and statistical procedures’ for the profiling of individuals as part of their technical measures.
 You should ensure any factors that may result in inaccuracies in personal data are corrected and the risk of errors is minimised.

 If you use an AI system to make inferences about people, you need to ensure that the system is sufficiently statistically accurate for your purposes.
 This does not mean that every inference has to be correct, but you do need to factor in the possibility of them being incorrect and the impact this may have on any decisions that you may take on the basis of them.
 Failure to do this could mean that your processing is not compliant with the fairness principle.
 It may also impact on your compliance with the data minimisation principle, as personal data, which includes inferences, must be adequate and relevant for your purpose.